 On each GED module, the passing score is 145 out of a possible 200.
-So your overall score must at all times be 580 or higher and averaging is not possible.
+So your overall score must at all times be 580 or higher, and averaging is not possible.

 On each HiSET subtest, you need to reach a score of at least 8 out of 20.
 Your total score must be 45 or higher, and your essay must yield at least a 2 score (out of 6).

-The Illinois High School Equivalency Diploma is equivalent to a common high school diploma and accepted as such by virtually all government agencies, employers, and colleges and universities.
+The Illinois High School Equivalency Diploma is equivalent to a common high school diploma and is accepted as such by virtually all government agencies, employers, and colleges and universities.

 If you score in the GED College Ready ranges, you may even have the requirement waived to submit SAT or ACT scores or take remedial coursework prior to attending college-level courses.

 In Illinois, the full GED battery costs $120 or $30 for each subtest.
-The HiSET exam costs $93.75 or $115 for the full battery depending on whether you take the exam on a computer or on paper.
+The HiSET exam costs $93.75 or $115 for the full battery, depending on whether you take the exam on a computer or on paper.

 In Illinois, you don’t have to partake in a prep course or follow an adult education class prior to sitting for the HiSET or GED test.